LuisSala/BoxHackDay/README.md

 2\.
 Create a Cloud9 account by visiting https://c9.io.
 Once you login, click on "Create a new workspace" as show here:
 ![Cloud9 Create Workspace](/Images/C9-createspace.png)

 3\.
 We will configure your new workspace by cloning a Github repository.
+Give your workspace a name (all lowercase) and description.
 Enter the following in the field labeled "Clone from Git or Mercurial URL": https://github.com/LuisSala/BoxHackDay
 ![Cloud9 Clone Repo](/Images/C9-clonerepo.png)

 4\.
 Select "NodeJS" as a template and click "Create Workspace" to open your newly-cloned workspace.

 5\.
-Once your workspace launches, enter the following to install some additional tools:
+Once your workspace launches, enter the following into the shell panel along the bottom of the screen to install some additional tools.
+The shell panel will say "bash - "YourWorkSpaceName"):
 ```bash
 curl -L http://bit.ly/bw16install | bash
 ```